American War (novel): Plot

 Sarat is later captured by U.S. forces and imprisoned at the Sugarloaf Detention Facility, in the Florida Sea.
 Sarat later learns her mentor Gaines betrayed her to the U.S. For the next seven years, Sarat is repeatedly tortured, including being subjected to waterboarding.
 To end the torment, Sarat confesses to numerous exaggerated charges.
 Sarat is later released after the U.S. government deems Gaines to be an unreliable source.

 Years later, Simon has married Karina, and they have a son, Benjamin.
 In 2095, the 6-year-old Benjamin meets his aunt, Sarat, who settles down on Benjamin's homestead.
 Sarat is later visited by one of her former rebel comrades, who informs her that his group has captured Bud Baker, one of her former Sugarloaf captors who tortured her.
 Sarat kills Bud but decides to spare his family after she discovers that his two teenage sons are twins.

-Back at Simons household, tensions between Sarat and Karina rise after Benjamin sustains a broken arm, and Sarat binds it with a crude splint.
+Back at Simon's household, tensions between Sarat and Karina rise after Benjamin sustains a broken arm, and Sarat binds it with a crude splint.
 Benjamin is intrigued by Sarat and realizes that his aunt is still haunted by the attack at Camp Patience, her time as an insurgent, and her torture at Sugarloaf.
 As his arm recovers, Benjamin becomes friendly with his aunt.

-Sarat is later visited by Joe, the Bouazizi agent, who recruits her into carrying a deadly virus during the Reunification Ceremony in Columbus, Ohio.
-Joe reveals that his real name is Yousef Bin Rashid, and the Bouazizi Empire wants to prevent the re-emergence of the U.S. as a superpower.
+Sarat is later visited by Joe, the Bouazizi agent, who recruits her into carrying a deadly virus during the Reunification Ceremony in the U.S. capital of Columbus, Ohio.
+Joe reveals that his real name is Yousef Bin Rashid, and the Bouazizi Empire wants to prevent the re-emergence of the U.S. as a superpower leaving the Bouazizi Empire and the People's Republic of China as the preeminent global powers.
 Seeking revenge against the U.S. government, Sarat accepts the offer and convinces her former rebel comrades to secure her passage to the Reunification Ceremony.
 Before leaving, Sarat visits the crippled Gaines at his cabin but leaves without killing him.
 She also arranges for her associates to smuggle her nephew Benjamin to safety in New Anchorage, Alaska.
 Later, Sarat infiltrates the Reunification Ceremony.
 While entering, she briefly encounters one of Baker's teenage sons whom she had spared; he now works as a guard there.
 He allows her in upon recognizing her without requesting any proper ID.
 The resulting "Reunification Plague" kills 110 million people and devastates the country, which is already war-torn.

 The orphaned Benjamin settles to his new life in New Anchorage and becomes a respected historian.
 Decades later, Benjamin discovers his aunt's diaries and learns of her experiences during the Second American Civil War and her role in the Reunification Plague.
 To spite his aunt, Benjamin burns her diaries but keeps one page as a memento.